oresttokovenko/resume_templates/README.md

 [Overleaf]: https://www.overleaf.com/latex/templates/resume-template-by-orest/zmrmcnwmxdxn 'Overleaf Resume Template'

-**Note**: the Overleaf template is not synced with this Github repository.
+**NOTE**: the Overleaf template is not synced with this Github repository.
 For the most up to date files, please reference this repository and update the Overleaf files accordingly.

 #### Method 2: Running Locally with an Editor